MuizMohamad/euclidean-algo-step-generator/README.md

-# Extended Euclidean Algorithms Step By Step Working Generator
+# Extended Euclidean Algorithms Solver (Step By Step)

 Simple side-project for generating each step in extended euclidean algorithm since doing the algorithm by hand is quite repetitive.